WahlinLab/Organoid_RNAseq_SciData22/README.md

-# Agarwal et al., Scientific Data 2022
+# Retinal Organoid Bulk RNAseq, Scientific Data 2022

 This repository contains code used for quality control and data analysis presented in: